-“In 1999,” Grossman said, “school violence claimed what at the time was an all time record number of kids’ lives.
+“In 1999,” Grossman said, “school violence claimed what at the time was an all-time record number of kids’ lives.
 In that year there were 35 dead and a quarter of a million serious injuries due to violence in the school.
-How many killed by fire that year?
+How many killed by a fire that year?
 Zero.
 But we hear people say, ‘That’s the year Columbine happened, that’s an anomaly.’
-Well, in 2004 we had a new all time record — 48 dead in the schools from violence.
-How many killed by fire that year?
+Well, in 2004 we had a new all-time record — 48 dead in the schools from violence.
+How many killed by a fire that year?
 Zero.
 Let’s assign some grades.
 Put your teacher hat on and give out some grades.
 What kind of grade do you give the firefighter for keeping kids safe?
 An ‘A,’ right?
 Reluctantly, reluctantly, the cops give the firefighters an ‘A,’ right?
 Danged firefighters, they sleep ‘till they’re hungry and eat ‘till they’re tired.
 What grade do we get for keeping the kids safe from violence?
 Come on, what’s our grade?
 Needs improvement, right?”

 Grossman went on, “Why can’t we be like little Johnny Firefighter?”
 Grossman asked as he prowled the stage.
 “He’s our A+ student!”

 He paused, briefly, and answered with a voice that blew through the hall like thunder, “Denial, denial, denial!”